-Further exploration and analysis of the underground resource is ongoing.
+Further exploration of the 267-acre Dragon Mine is possible.

 The Company, through its geologic survey, has measured five surface piles on the Dragon property encompassing 4.5 million tons of material which can be processed to create purified Halloysite products.
 The piles were formed by prior operators (from 1949 to 1976) who rejected the mined clay because it did not meet the criteria for their specific end market.